Criminal Cases – DUI

 Driving under the influence of drugs or alcohol is one of the most common charges in the criminal justice system.
 Each county has different ways they prosecute drunk-driving charges, but the procedure and defense of the case is almost always the same.

 After being arrested for a DUI—two separate cases will open against a defendant.
-The first will be a DMV case, where the DMV will hold an administrative proceeding to determine whether your license will be suspended.
-Keep in mind, you only have ten days from the date of the arrest to challenge the suspension and demand a hearing.
-If you do not request the hearing within ten days, your rights to challenge the suspension will be waived and you will have your license suspended immediately.
+The first will be a DMV case where the DMV will hold an administrative proceeding to determine whether your license will be suspended.
+Keep in mind, you only have ten (10) days from the date of the arrest to challenge the suspension and demand a hearing.
+If you do not request the hearing within ten days, your rights to challenge the suspension will be waived and your license will be suspended on the 30th day from the arrest.

 At the same time, the county prosecutor will bring a criminal case against a defendant.
 After the citation or arrest, a defendant will be given an “arraignment date”, where they will be ordered to appear in court.

 In addition to field sobriety tests, DUI arrests typically include chemical tests of a person’s breath or blood.
 At the scene of the arrest, an officer will usually request that a suspect blow into a handheld breathalyzer test.
-This test is voluntary, and no matter how the officer frames the question—you aren’t required to submit to such a test.
+This test is voluntary, and no matter how the officer frames the question—you aren’t required to submit to such a test (unless you are on probation for a previous DUI).
 The handheld devices (commonly the AlcoSensor 4 or 5) are known as “Preliminary Alcohol Sensors” or “PAS Machines”, which have a host of accuracy issues associated with them.
 After a suspect is arrested, he or she is taken to the police station to submit to a chemical test (breath or blood).

 It’s important to address each aspect of the case quickly.
 The DMV case and Criminal case are held in different arenas and are not governed by the same evidentiary rules and due process rights.
 The earlier you address the arrest and begin a proactive defense, the better chance you have to achieve your goals.